catamuscalu/analyticsSimulator/README.md

 At the end of the exercise, display the number of unique users since the beginnning of the simulation.

-Consider offering a CLI dashboard that can emit these metrics each 10 seconds.
+Consider offering a CLI dashboard that can emit these metrics each 10 seconds using the least memory.